SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *actionLabel(action :: ControllerAction)*
 This method is called, whenever a label for the given action will be displayed on the visual representation of the controller hardware.
 The default implementation simply returns the *Label* property of the given action, but a subclass may add a translation process, for example.

+#### *actionIcon(action :: ControllerAction)*
+This method is called, whenever an icon for the given action will be displayed on the visual representation of the controller hardware.
+The default implementation simply returns the *Icon* property of the given action, but a subclass may implement dynamic icons, for example.

 #### *logFunctionNotFound(functionDescriptor :: String)*
 Helper method to log the most common configuration error: A function descriptor is referenced for an action, which is unknown, i.e. is not provided by the current hardware controller.